Pair of double gourd-shaped bottles

 Pair of large double gourd-shaped bottles decorated with four and three reserves, respectively, separated by vertical bands decorated with rocks, flowers and insects on a blue and white ground.

 "Collection G. Ephis"

-Conjoined RH on underside of base of each
+Conjoined RH (for Rochus Jacobsz Hoppesteyn) on underside of the base.

 2000, sold by Aronson Antiquairs (dealer), Amsterdam, to the G. Ephis collection (private collector), France; 2012, sold by the G. Ephis collection to the MFA.
 (Accession Date: October 24, 2012).